Label-Wise Graph Convolutional Network for Heterophilic Graphs: Preliminaries

 \section{Preliminaries}

-In this section, we first discuss the inner working of GNNs to show the challenge of heterophilic graphs.
-We then present the formal problem definition of node classification on graphs with homophily/heterophily.
+In this section, we first present the notations and definition followed by the introduction of the GCN's design.
+We then conduct the theoretical analysis to investigate the impacts of heterophily to GCN.